UPDATES: Scroll down to end of story.

 So ended this climactic last and final visit on the remote upland prairie along Crook Lake.
 And so ended the four-year sojourn of Johannes Iverson into the New World.

 Mary, stunned and horrified at what had happened, fled back to the cabin where she and other family members hid in tall grass and thickets for the rest of the day.
 A frightening night was to follow.
-After the harrowing events of the day, every tree, every shadow, had suddenly now become a threatening Sioux Indian warrier.
+After the harrowing events of the day, every tree, every shadow, had suddenly now become a threatening Sioux Indian warrior.
 The family was discovered the following day and eventually arrived safely at St. Cloud.

 The exact day is unclear but it was about August 23, 1862 that the men of Freeman's company from Paynesville, rode around the west end of Crook Lake.
 The body of Johannes Iverson still lay where he had fallen.
 Captain Freeman took a quick close-up look and appointed four men for burial duty.

-This bural detail left fairly good records.
+This burial detail left fairly good records.
 The farmer's burial place was prepared right where he had fallen.
 After the last earth was returned and smoothed down, they laid the farmer's scythe on top and directly behind it they placed the wooden shoes which he had been wearing.
 No one really knows for how long this plot would remain marked in this somewhat different way.

 The company then left, heading in the same direction as the Indian party two days before.
 That evening Freeman's men made camp along the west shore of Nest Lake.
 Freeman's colorful organization provided a valuable service on the now abandoned and depopulated frontier.
 Their activities included watching for stragglers, rounding up stray cattle and securing household goods and valuables from hastily abandoned cabins.
 After two months the company disbanded.